 It works on Linux & MacOS but does not yet support Windows machines, but there are some other 3rd party tools for Windows to do the same job.

 (Recommended Read: Install Python PIP: A python package manager )

 Install NVM on Linux

-Process to install NVM is simple & same whether you are using Ubuntu or CentOS/RHEL.
+The process to install NVM on Linux is simple & same whether you are using Ubuntu or CentOS/RHEL.
 Firstly we need to download the install script for NVM & run it.
 Download & execute the install script by running the following command from terminal,

 Once the script has been executed without any errors, we need to source our .bash_profile for immediately affect the changes made,

 Now we are ready to use NVM for installing the various versions of Node.JS on our systems.
 To check & list all the available Node.JS versions, run the following command from the terminal,

 This would produce the list of all available versions of Node.JS & output will look something like this,